-Armstrong's 'underdog' road to WRC fight
+Armstrong's 'underdog' road to Junior WRC fight

 Just like the twists and turns on the stages, the career of a rally driver is rarely straightforward.

-None more so than Jon Armstrong, who, after winning the World Rally Championship eSports title in 2018 when his budget dried up, is now in contention for the Junior WRC crown in Spain this weekend.
+None more so than Jon Armstrong, who, after winning the World Rally Championship esports title in 2018 when his budget dried up, is now in contention for the Junior WRC crown in Spain this weekend.

 Heading into the final round of the season, Northern Ireland's Armstrong and co-driver Phil Hall trail Finnish driver Sami Pajari by three points, with Latvia's Martins Sesks 11 further back.

-However the championship situation is complicated by the double-points finale in Spain and the inclusion of a dropped score.
+However, the championship situation is complicated by the double-points finale in Spain, while each driver will also drop their lowest score from the five rounds.
+In Armstrong's case that is set to be his retirement in Portugal.

-With 67 points on offer, Northern Ireland's William Creighton has an outside shot at the title from fifth in the championship.
-However the Motorsport Ireland driver would need to hope the leading trio all hit trouble and he bags a solid number of stage wins.
+With 67 points on offer, Northern Ireland's William Creighton has an outside shot at the title from fifth in the championship too.
+However, the Motorsport Ireland driver would need the leading trio to all hit trouble and for him to bag a solid number of stage wins.

 The Junior WRC is the first step of the world rally ladder.
 Previous winners include Sebastien Loeb and Sebastien Ogier - who have 16 WRC titles between them - and rally front runners Dani Sordo, Elyfn Evans and Craig Breen.
 Armstrong hopes to add his name to this prestigious list.